 We’re offering funding to organisations with existing projects that are already helping to build connections to prevent or reduce loneliness and want to do more to build on this work.
 We are interested in funding projects that could reach more people and / or join up with others and include ways of utilising existing expertise in the sector, increasing geographical reach and improving impact.

 The Youth strand is made up of £2 million, which will be distributed by the Co-op Foundation, making grants of up to £80,000.
-It is open for applications now.

 The Youth strand is open to organisations with existing youth-focussed activities that could be effective at helping young people avoid long-term loneliness.
 Successful applicants will receive funding to explore youth loneliness in greater depth, test youth-led innovations within their existing provision, and share their learning as part of a national network.
 You will be supported to evaluate your activities and capture your impact, which will add to the evidence base.